 The Winter semester started in early January, but I can’t seem to put myself into study mode.
 First, there is my very full-time job.
-I work in an environment where futile things such as eating and sleeping are almost frowned upon, let alone studying.
+I work in an environment where futile things such as eating and sleeping, let alone studying, are almost frowned upon.
 And then, there is the usual winter blues.
-Hard to walk to class after a full day of work when it’s cold, windy and pitch black.
+It’s hard to walk to class after a full day of work when it’s cold, windy and pitch black.

 I mostly studied on my own.
 The class quickly gave up on the prof (at one point, I showed up in class and only 8 were attending out of 200 students) and we were left with a massive list of readings to complete.
 I actually learned a lot from them so I can’t complain too much.

-This semester, I’m taking a first year class (a pre-requisite).
-Not to sound arrogant, but I find it very basic and I’m shocked to see a lot of students don’t master basic grammar skills… or lack general knowledge for that matters.
+This semester, I’m taking a first-year class (a prerequisite).
+Not to sound arrogant, but I find it very basic and I’m shocked to see a lot of students don’t master basic grammar skills… or lack general knowledge for that matter.
 Last class, the teacher asked the students to name states.
-First answer of a student?
+The first answer of a student?
 Africa.
 Second answer?
 Québec.
 Argh.